Menu

 Private fund advisers failed to establish, maintain, and enforce provisions in their code of ethics.
 Such instances involved failure to enforce trading restrictions on securities that had been placed on the adviser’s “restricted list”; failure to enforce requirements in their code of ethics relating to employees’ receipt of gifts and entertainment from third parties; and require access persons to submit transactions and holdings reports timely or to submit certain personal securities transactions for pre-clearance.

-You might be thinking that some of these issues are present now with your funds.
+You might think that some of these issues are present now with your funds.
 You are probably questioning your own Policies and Procedures, Code of Ethics, and more importantly – fund managers.
-Is it time for fee and expense review?
+Is it time for a fee and expense review?
 Is it time to hand Compliance over to a dedicated team of legal and fund compliance experts?
-Schedule a consultation and find out what the next best step is for your firm.
+Contact us to find out what the next best step is for your firm.

 Author Bio